Mi-Carême a built-in cheat day in the middle of Lent, for those that can’t make it all the way through 40 days of deprivation and austerity.

 Mi-Carême is pretty much a forgotten holiday in Quebec today, but at one time, people would dress up in costumes and visit their neighbours who had to try to guess their identity.

-Today, Mi-Carême is better known in Acadian New Brunswick, but it’s still celebrated in a few villages in Quebec, most notably L’Isle-aux-Grue.
+Today, Mi-Carême is better known in Acadian New Brunswick, but it’s still celebrated in a few villages in Quebec, most notably L’Isle-aux-Grue, (population 143), a long, flat ribbon of islands near Quebec City.

 Meal Suggestion for Mi-Carême

-There is no set meal for Mi-Carême, but a great way to celebrate this holiday and break up the monotony of late winter weather is with a light supper of freshly baked bread, a wheel of Mi-Carême cheese, some cold meats, a nice pâté like Terrine de Canard au Porto and a good bottle of wine.
+There is no set meal for Mi-Carême, but a great way to celebrate this holidays with a light supper of freshly baked bread, a wheel of Mi-Carême cheese, some cold meats, a nice pâté like Terrine de Canard au Porto and a good bottle of wine.

 You can try finding Mi-Carême cheese it at your local grocery store, or head down to the family-owned cheese shop at the Atwater Market, Fromagerie du Marché Atwater (134 rue Atwater, Montreal; (514) 932-4653).